A note on the composition product of symmetric sequences

-\begin{remark} For a monoid $M$ in a pseudomonoidal category, the higher multiplication maps $m_n$ for $n \geq 3$ are determined by $m_2: \mu_2(M,M) \to M$.
-Concatenating diagrams of the form appearing in condition (2) above with $r = 2$, we can factor any $m_n$ into maps determined by $m_2$ and the associativity morphisms $\alpha_{n,k,2}$.
-Thus we can think of a monoid as an object $M$ together with a multiplication $m_2: \mu_2(M,M) \to M$ and a unit $\eta: I \to M$ subject to a large number of conditions that say that all possible ways to get from $\mu_n(M, \dots, M)$ to $M$, using these structure maps, agree. \end{remark}

-\begin{example} Take the pseudomonoidal structure on a category $\cat{E}$ determined by an actual monoidal structure according to Example \ref{ex:monoidal}.
-Then a monoid for the pseudomonoidal structure is the same thing as a monoid for the original monoidal structure. \end{example}
+\begin{example} If the normal oplax monoidal structure on $\cat{E}$ comes from an actual monoidal structure as in Example \ref{ex:monoidal}, then a monoid in the sense of Definition \ref{def:monoid} is the same as a monoid for the monoidal structure in the usual sense. \end{example}

-\begin{remark} Our notion of a monoid for a pseudomonoidal structure is similar to McClure-Smith's notion of an algebra over a functor operad in \cite{mcclure/smith:2004}.
-They are not strictly analogous under the duality mentioned in Remark \ref{rem:mcclure}.
-The dual of their concept of an algebra would be more precisely a `comonoid' in a pseudomonoidal structure. \end{remark}